Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design

 Mixed methods means collecting and analysing both quantitative and qualitative data and integrating the findings.
 This isn't sequential reporting where you present quantitative results in one chapter and qualitative results in another.
 It's integration.
 The two strands inform each other.

 Integration happens at various stages.
 You might use quantitative data to select cases for qualitative study.
 You might use qualitative findings to explain quantitative patterns.
 You might triangulate; you might use one method to validate the other.
-But the two strands are genuinely connected, not simply presented alongside each other.
+But the two strands are truly connected, not simply presented alongside each other.

 Three Main Mixed Methods Designs